hayuntal/MySQL-SnowFlake-ETL/README.md

 The data includes 3 csv files:

 #### Patients
 This file contains demographic and personal information about the patients.
-Here’s a breakdown of its typical columns
+Here’s a breakdown of its typical columns:

 - **Name (VARCHAR(255))**: The first name of the patient.
 - **Family (VARCHAR(255))**: The family name or surname of the patient.